NITYANANDA/tsf/examples/README.txt

 OSGi container that can be obtained from: http://www.talend.com/download.php#SF

+jaxws-cxf-sts: demonstrates having a SOAP client use CXF's stsclient to make a call to a Tomcat-hosted CXF Security Token Service (STS) and subsequently using the SAML token received to make a web service call to a CXF web service provider.
+Both standalone and OSGi-based clients are shown, as well as standalone, Tomcat-based, and OSGi-based web service provider options given.

+jaxws-cxf-sts-advanced: More advanced version of the above showing OSGi deployment of the STS, token providers, token validation, and WSP authorization based on attributes within the SAML token.

-jaxws-ws-trust: demonstrates having a SOAP client use CXF's stsclient to make a call to a Metro Secure Token Service (STS) and subsequently using the SAML token received to make a web service call to a CXF web service provider.
+jaxws-metro-sts: demonstrates having a SOAP client use CXF's stsclient to make a call to a Metro Security Token Service (STS) and subsequently using the SAML token received to make a web service call to a CXF web service provider.